MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/28719-banned-api-usage-use-updated-function-replacement.md

     strcpy(dst, src);
 }
 ```
-This is due to the use of the unsafe function strcpy.
+This issue stems from the use of the unsafe function strcpy.
 strcpy does not check if the destination buffer is large enough to fit the source data.
 To fix this issue, we can use strcpy_s, C++11’s safer replacement to this function.
 strcpy_s has a third parameter (the size of the destination buffer) to ensure only that many bytes are copied.